-She lays a group of fertilised eggs on the pollen balls, which she will brood over to keep warm, much like a bird would.
-The underside of her thorax is hairless, which enables her to efficiently transmit body heat to the young.
+The bumblebee queen then lays a group of fertilised eggs on the pollen balls, which she will brood over to keep warm, much like a bird would.
+The underside of the bumblebee queens thorax is hairless, which enables her to efficiently transmit body heat to the young bumblebee larvae.
 She maintains the hive’s heat at around 30˚C. During this time she still makes short trips outside to continue to collect pollen and nectar.
-Once the eggs have hatched the larvae eat the pollen balls provided.
-Pollen is high in protein, which is necessary for the larvae to grow and develop.
+Once the eggs have hatched the bumblebee larvae eat the pollen balls provided.
+Pollen is high in protein, which is necessary for the bumblebee larvae to grow and develop.
 After a period the larvae stop feeding and pupate.
-Approximately 2 weeks later, the adult worker emerges.
+Approximately 2 weeks later, the adult worker bumblebee emerges.

 After a few days workers take over the brooding and eventually the foraging duties from the queen, who focuses on laying more worker eggs.
 She will stay within the hive from now on.
-The hive continues to develop, and can vary in size from 80 to 400 individuals at its peak.
-Initial workers are small, but future adults will increase in size as the hive becomes stronger and more resources can be devoted to their development.
+The hive continues to develop, and can vary in size from 80 to 400 bumblebee adults at its peak.
+Initial workers are small, but future adults generally increase in size as the bumblebee hive becomes stronger and more resources can be devoted to their development.

-Our rearing process closely matches the normal life-cycle of the bumblebee, however, by providing them with favourable weather and nutrient conditions, we are able to produce hives on a year round basis.
-This enables us to provide hives any week of the year, which is especially important to the glasshouse industry, and means the consumer gets great quality fruits and vegetables in the middle of winter!
+Our rearing process closely matches the normal life-cycle of the bumblebee, however, by providing them with favourable environmental conditions and plenty of food, we are able to produce bumblebee hives on a year round basis.
+This enables us to provide bumblebee hives any week of the year, which is especially important to the glasshouse industry, and means the consumer gets great quality fruits and vegetables in the middle of winter!
 If you'd like to order a bumblebee hive, click here.